 Divide and serve!

-Note: You can use my chipotle ketchup instead of regular ketchup for the glaze and I used Dublin Dr Pepper, but you can use regular Dr Pepper, just don’t use diet!
+You can use my chipotle ketchup instead of regular ketchup for the glaze.
+I used cane sugar Dr Pepper though you can also use regular Dr Pepper, just don’t use diet!